cuijiyao01/docker-k8s-training/docker/solutions/Solution to Exercise 1 - Container Lifecycle.md

 ## Step 1: Executing commands in containers

-Start another shell into the container by issueing the following command.
+Start another shell into the container by issuing the following command.
 You will need your container's ID or its simple name.

 ```bash
 docker exec -it <your container ID or Silly_Name> /bin/sh